 The process of fire retarding is done by using a vacuum-pressure impregnation to remove moisture and air from the wood cells and replace it with Thermex-FR.
 Next, the wood is cured in a kiln to lock the fire retardant into the cells.
 This process significantly increases fire protection for residential and commercial buildings without sacrificing the natural beauty of the wood.

-1) Fuel: An intumescing foam is produced protecting the surface of the wood.
+1) Fuel: An intumescing foam is produced to protect the surface of the wood.

 3) Oxygen: A non-combustible gas is generated to dilute the amount of oxygen in the air around the flame.

 A: All materials are vulnerable to fire damage, so the term “fireproof” is technically incorrect for any product.
-Nevertheless, engineers and fire technicians have developed tests to provide a comparison of the fire resistant properties of different materials.
+Nevertheless, engineers and fire technicians have developed tests to compare the fire-resistant properties of different materials.
 Products treated with Thermex-FR have proven themselves consistently on all such tests.

 A: No. Fire retardant products never need to be re-treated.
 The unique formula that is used during processing at the facility is thermally cured in dry kilns.
-Upon reaching the right temperature, the treatment is bonded to the wood and thereafter is no longer water soluble.
+Upon reaching the right temperature, the treatment is bonded to the wood and is no longer water-soluble.

 Q: What are the typical applications for fire retardant treated lumber and plywood products?

-A: Lumber and plywood that have been treated with fire retardant are intended for above ground exterior use.
-These include exterior decks and balconies, stairways, covered walkway, siding, molding and trim, soffits and fascia, open-air roof systems, stables, scaffolding, and construction staging.
+A: Lumber and plywood that have been treated with fire retardant are intended for above-ground exterior use.
+These include exterior decks and balconies, stairways, covered walkways, siding, molding and trim, soffits and fascia, open-air roof systems, stables, scaffolding, and construction staging.

 Q: What wood species and sizes are available to have fire treated?

 A: Yes.
-These products meet the performance requirements of the local building codes, however, we suggest checking with your local agency to ensure compliance.
+These products meet the performance requirements of most local building codes.
+However, we suggest checking with your local agency to ensure compliance.

 Q: Is there any reduction in strength compared to untreated wood?

 A: Yes.
-The treating and drying processes causes a slight reduction in strength that varies according to treatment, wood species, specific properties, and applications.
+The treating and drying processes may cause a slight reduction in strength that varies according to treatment, wood species, specific properties, and applications.

 Q: Can these fire retardant products be used in ground contact?

-A: Fire retardant treated Western Red Cedar and/or Douglas Fir is intended for exterior, above ground uses.
+A: Fire retardant treated Western Red Cedar and/or Douglas Fir is intended for exterior, above-ground uses only.

 Q: Is it okay to cut wood that has been treated with fire retardant?

 A: Yes.
-Cutting lengths, drilling holes, and sanding lightly are all permissible.
+Cutting lengths, drilling holes, and light sanding are all permissible.
 It is not necessary to field-treat cut ends in order to maintain the flame spread rating.

 A: Hot-dipped galvanized or stainless steel hardware is recommended, as the FRX wood treatment could increase the corrosion of bare steel.

-Q: Why should I put fire resistant shakes on my roof when I live in a relatively wet
+Q: Why should I put fire-resistant shakes on my roof when I live in a relatively wet climate?

 A: No matter where you live, there always exists the danger of an errant firework or a flying ember from the burn pile of a neighboring home.
 When it comes to protecting your home, there is no such thing as playing too safe.